-The bar exam, which has instilled fear in the hearts of future lawyers since 1783, might be undergoing a significant transformation—at least in Oregon.
+The bar exam, which has instilled fear in the hearts of future lawyers since 1783, underwent a significant transformation—at least in Oregon.

-The Beaver State is on the brink of introducing a comprehensive attorney licensing route that would circumvent the conventional bar exam, potentially setting a new precedent for the country.
+The Beaver State recently approved a comprehensive attorney licensing route that circumvents the conventional bar exam, potentially setting a new precedent for the country.

-In this post, we’ll take a look at the details of Oregon’s proposal, explore the backdrop of the bar exam, and consider the broader implications of such a move in the legal industry.
+In this post, we’ll take a look at the details of Oregon’s bar exam alternative, explore the backdrop of the bar exam, and consider the broader implications of such a move in the legal industry.

 What is the bar exam?